syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/tooltip.md

 ## Adding Content

-The [Content](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_Content) property can be used to set the tooltip content for each Ribbon item.
+You can use the [Content](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_Content) property to set the tooltip content for each Ribbon item.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}